Essay · Comparison · Banking

 Where Dave Wins

 Price of entry.
 Dave's base subscription is $1 per month.
-Kronos+ is $9.99 per month.
-If you only need occasional small advances and do not care about crypto or savings APY, Dave's lower price point makes sense.
-For users who just need a $100 bridge loan twice a month, $1 is hard to argue with.
+Kronos Pro is $9.99 per month, or $5.99/week with a 3-day free trial.
+If you only need occasional basic cashflow tools and do not care about crypto or savings APY, Dave's lower price point makes sense.
+For users who just need a $100 bridge loan twice a month, $1 is hard to argue with — but the Kronos weekly trial lets you sample Pro free for 3 days first.

 Budgeting tools.
 Dave has a surprisingly good budgeting feature that scans your transactions and warns you before you are about to overdraft.
 It also has a side hustle finder that surfaces gig opportunities.
 Kronos focuses on earnings tracking rather than spending analysis, so if granular budgeting is your priority, Dave has the edge.